Israel-Charles/VLM-Driver/software/setup/nomachine_setup.md

-# NoMachine Setup Guide (Vehicle/Robot Remote Access)
+# NoMachine Setup Guide (Onboard Computer Remote Access)

-This guide shows how to install **NoMachine** and remotely connect to the computer on your vehicle or your robot (e.g., Raspberry Pi, Jetson, Linux PC) from your **MacBook, Windows laptop, or Linux computer**.
+This guide shows how to install **NoMachine** and remotely connect to the another computer (e.g., Raspberry Pi, Jetson, Linux PC) from your **MacBook, Windows, or Linux computer**.

 Note: It is best to use NoMachine with an HDMI dummy on the onboard computer.
 A lot of single board computers will not run display related tasks if no HDMI cable is connected.
 Therefore you will most likely not be able to connect to the onboard computer if nothing is in the HDMI port.